remlej18/GreenLeafVI/README.md

 **Rn = Red_norm, Gn = Green_norm, Bn = Blue_norm

 ## Citation
-Manuscript is currently in preparation.
-Please don't publish anything without our permission.
+The manuscript has been published in Physiologia Plantarum.
+Please refer to this manuscript when citing our plugin: ** https://doi.org/10.1111/ppl.70588**

 ## Contributors
 Thalia Luden <br/>